 The land where the Fish House stands was originally owned by Mark Aldrich who sold his property to Fish for $3,000 in 1868.
 Near the property stood the old guard house that was a part of the Presidio Wall.
 The house was originally an L-shaped building with one bedroom to the north and a formal parlor, at the southwest corner.
 Sometime during the early 1880s, two more rooms were added to the north and three rooms were added in a wing to the south.

-Inside, the Fish House was quite ornate with furnishings and china imported from Europe.
+Inside, the Fish House was quite ornate with furnishings imported from Europe.
 It was one of the first Tucson homes to have wooden floors and served as the center of social life.
 Many people were entertained at the Fish House, including President and Mrs. Rutherford B. Hayes and Governor Safford.